ergoplatform/oracle-core/README.md

 ```

 Ensure the new address has enough coins for tx fees to run in a pool.
-As with inviting a new oracle, the config file that you are running now should be sent as well.
-Run `oracle-core print-safe-config`, send it, and instruct the invited oracle to set  `node_ip`, `node_api_key` and `oracle_address` to their liking.
+As with inviting a new oracle, the pool config file that you are running now should be sent as well.
+Send `pool_config.yaml` to the new operator.

 ## Updating the contracts/tokens